digitoimistodude/dudestack/README.md

       }
 ```

 In the similar manner you can add other plugins.
-I've covered with this almost every plugin I use.
+I've covered with this almost every plugin we use.

 When getting the new zip, I use this function in my `~/.bashrc`: